 About Report Author

 The Report Author super-element is available in Logi Studio once the Self-Service Reporting Module (SSRM) add-on is installed.
 More information is available about Logi Info Introduction to Add-on Modules.

 Reports created with Report Author can include charts, tables, images, labels, links, and PDF export links.
 Charts and tables, which are created using an Analysis Grid, are retrieved when using the Report Author from a "Gallery" file.

 The Gallery file is created using the Analysis Grid's "Add to Dashboard" feature but without actually involving a dashboard - the data is simply saved to a file that isn't related to the usual Dashboard "Save" file.
-This is discussed in more detail in Use the Analysis Grid .
+This is discussed in more detail in The Analysis Grid for End Users.

 Images can be included in Report Author reports by users at runtime by uploading files to a designated folder and then selecting them during the report design process.

 Gallery, Save, and uploaded files can also be stored in a database, see Bookmarks.

 The Report Author is often used with the Auto Bookmark element, allowing all aspects of a report to be automatically saved as the user works with the report.
 For more information, see the Adding Automatic Bookmark section in Bookmarks.

 The appearance of the Report Author user interface is controlled by any Theme or other styling you may care to apply.